isaacLepley/Alimus-Public/house-rules.md

 - No 2014 classes.
 Subclasses may be permitted on a case basis.
 Homebrew subclasses can be worked out as well.
 - The broken spells are banned (conjure minor elementals?
 And the one that’s like running the enemies through a blender)
-- Bastions - new 2024 rules for customizable base(s) of operation.
+- [Bastions]([The New DnD Bastion System (Rules Deep Dive) | D&D Rules](https://dungeonsanddragonsfan.com/dnd-bastion-system/)) - new 2024 rules for customizable base(s) of operation.
 I think it would be really sweet if the party got access to Bastions throughout the city.
 Perhaps everyone in the party could have their own Bastion with things like a workshop and library, an attached tavern, etc.

 ## Frightened